 In this type of relationship, you learn a lot about yourself and your partner very quickly.
 When you travel with somebody you see their good, bad, and ugly pretty quickly.
 Traveling is hard, things happen, and you see how your partner responds to stressful situations.
 If you and your partner travel well together, this is an ideal situation.
 If you do not, it could be extremely stressful on your relationship.

 The 3-Month Relationship

-The 3 month relationships happens when you go to an assignment and meet somebody that is nice enough but for whatever reason (and as travelers we have many) you do not see yourself with them for the long term.
+The 3-month relationship happens when you go to an assignment and meet somebody.
+This person is nice enough but for whatever reason (and as travelers we have many) you do not see yourself with them for the long-term.
 They are a good companion for the time, so you become exclusive and date them while you are on assignment.
 You probably told them upfront that you are only here for 3 months and they agreed to date you for that period of time.
-You may even go as far as to say they are your boyfriend/girlfriend, but probably you refer to them as somebody that you are “dating” .
+You may even go as far as to say they are your boyfriend/girlfriend.
+However, you probably refer to them as somebody that you are “dating” .

 The bad part is that is never is as easy as it seems.
 For starters, fundamentally there is likely a reason why you do not want to commit to this person, so why are you with them?
 Chances are that one person may develop feelings and things could get more complicated than initially imagined.

 This is referring to casual dates on Tinder, Bumble and all of the other online dating sites.
 Online dating has made meeting people and dating extremely easy.
 Thanks to Tinder, you can have multiple dates in a week, heck even in a day.

 If you want to travel and have no commitment you surely can.
 For some, dating while traveling means dating many people and not being exclusive at all.